 At Wolfe’s Neck Center, our goal is to foster a more just and resilient food system in the face of climate change.
 We see climate-smart agriculture as another strategy to expand implementation of regenerative agriculture practices in food systems everywhere.

-This work is supported by a subaward from a federal grant, led by Wolfe’s Neck Center for Agriculture and the Environment through our initiative, OpenTEAM.
+This work is supported by a subaward from a federal grant, led by Wolfe’s Neck Center for Agriculture and the Environment through OpenTEAM, a community-driven initiative we facilitate.